Ready to take the next step?

 Your classes, labs, and hands-on learning experiences will help you:

-Choose a pre-medical, pharmacy, or dental professional concentration to specialize your degree in chemistry.
+You can add a pre-medical, pharmacy, or dental professional concentration to specialize your degree in chemistry.

 In addition to the Gardner-Webb University general education requirements, the student must complete a minimum of 34 hours of chemistry coursework in the major.